rmwiesenberg/rmwiesenberg.github.io/_posts/2022-01-16-caterpillar-logic-neural-network-inductive-reasoning.md

 image: /img/caterpillar-logic-banner.png
 ---

-Inductive reasoning is a rare mechanic in games, requiring the player to analyze large amounts of data to determine a pattern.
+Inductive reasoning is a rare mechanic in games, requiring the player to analyze a few patterns of game pieces or diagrams and then data to determine a pattern.